-- o Representative Senators serve for two-year renewable terms. - o The president serves a one-year renewable term. - o The vice president serves a two-year renewable term. - o The executive Secretary/Treasurer serves a three-year renewable term. - Ex officio members serve terms determined by the office of their position in the organization or their work unit at the college.
+- o Representative Senators serve for two-year renewable terms. - The president serves a one-year renewable term. - The vice president serves a two-year renewable term. - The executive Secretary/Treasurer serves a three-year renewable term. - Ex officio members serve terms determined by the office of their position in the organization or their work unit at the college.

-- Formal Votes - Consensus - o Collaborative Problem-Solving for Equity and Justice: A 6-Step Model - Officers as referred by the Executive Committee (e.g. summer committee appointments)
+- Formal Votes - Consensus - Collaborative Problem-Solving for Equity and Justice: A 6-Step Model - Officers as referred by the Executive Committee (e.g. summer committee appointments)

-- New or prospective officers and part-time faculty representatives are given individual orientation sessions prior and subsequent to election. - Senators are given an orientation session www.fhda.edu/ama/
+- New or prospective officers and part-time faculty representatives are given individual orientation sessions prior and subsequent to election. - Senators are given an orientation session www.acefhda.org/